IBM-Bluemix-Docs/hypersecure-dbaas/cli.md

 # Command-line interface
 {: #commandlineinterface}

-The HyperSecure DBaaS command-line interface accepts several dmclient commands.
+The Hyper Protect DBaaS command-line interface accepts several dmclient commands.
 {: shortdesc}

 To get a list of these dmclient commands, enter: